eldoriarpg/SchematicBrushReborn/readme.md

 So we decided to write it new from scratch and make it even better than before.
 We added several new functionalities, which should make using schematic brushes easier.

-We added tabcomplete for nearly everything.
+We added tab complete for nearly everything.
 You can start directly and learn from the plugin on the fly how to use it.
 We load schematics from our own schematic folder, of FAWE and World Edit.
-So we dont care, where you store your schematics.
+So we don't care, where you store your schematics.
 We support every schematic format which World Edit supports.

-We allow you to save your favourite schematic sets as a preset.
+We allow you to save your favorite schematic sets as a preset.
 You can use them every time and even combine them with other presets.

 ![## Features](http://chojo.u.catgirlsare.sexy/64F0fGlX.png)